areed1192/python-sec/docs/notes-sec-scraping.md

 1. One or more instance documents (instances) that contain actual data and facts.
 2. One or more schema documents (schemas) that declare the elements that can be used in the instance, and identify other schemas and files where relationships among those elements are declared.
 3. One or more linkbase documents (linkbases) containing additional information about, or relationships among, the elements in a schema document.
 There are five types of linkbases: Label, Definition, Reference, Presentation, and Calculation.
    - Note: Although the Reference Linkbase file is a valid attachment type, at the moment it is not used.

 Schema and linkbase documents contain references to each other in the form of Uniform Resource Identifiers (URIs).
 Taxonomies are sets of schemas and linkbases that are designed to be loaded and used together; for example, a schema may contain a list of linkbases that have the URIs of other schemas to be loaded, and so on.

-Taxonomies generally fall into one of two categories:
-    1. Standard base taxonomies
+Taxonomies generally fall into one of two categories: 1.
+Standard base taxonomies.
 2. Company extension taxonomies.

 Filers use company extension taxonomies to supplement base taxonomies and, within limits, customize those base taxonomies to their reporting goals.
 Instances also use URIs to reference schemas and linkbases.The Discoverable Taxonomy Set (DTS) of an instance document is the set of all schemas and linkbases that are found by following all URI links and references.